Are You "Fried Chickenz"??: Yellow Fried Chickenz

 The first event by the band was the male-only concert on March 21, 2010, at Kawasaki's Citta Club, in an attempt to bolster "men's spirit ... and sexuality" against the so-called herbivore men masculinity in Japan's society.
 Besides the nationwide tour in June and August (including a female-only swimsuit concert), from July 16, Gackt with the band made his first appearance touring Europe, performing at sold-out clubs in London, Paris, Barcelona, Munich, and Bochum, gathering an audience of 5,000 people.

-Since June 2011, the band line-up besides Gackt as a vocalist, You Kurosaki and Chachamaru on guitars, also included a second vocalist Jon, third guitarist Takumi, while on drums Shinya Yamada (Luna Sea), and on bass guitar U:Zo (former Rize).
-In July and August 2011, the band toured Europe for the second time, visiting 9 countries and performing 14 shows, starting on July 20-21 at Bataclan in Paris, including also first time performance in Cologne, Amsterdam, Toulouse, Berlin, Budapest, Warsaw, Leipzig, Stockholm, and ending on 11 August at Ray Just Arena, Moscow, gathering an audience of 20,000 people in total.
+Since June 2011, the band line-up besides Gackt as a vocalist, You Kurosaki and Chachamaru on guitars, also included a second vocalist Jon (Fade), third guitarist Takumi, while on drums Shinya Yamada (Luna Sea), and on bass guitar U:Zo (former Rize).
+In July and August 2011, the band toured Europe for the second time, visiting 9 countries and performing 14 shows, starting on July 20–21 at Bataclan in Paris, including also first time performances in Cologne, Amsterdam, Toulouse, Berlin, Budapest, Warsaw, Leipzig, Stockholm, and ending on 11 August at Ray Just Arena, Moscow, gathering an audience of 20,000 people in total.
 Then he toured across Japan.
-Both tours revenue was donated to the Japanese Red Cross for the victims of the Tōhoku earthquake and tsunami.
+Both tours' revenue was donated to the Japanese Red Cross for the victims of the Tōhoku earthquake and tsunami.
 In September 2011 performed at the V-Rock Festival at Saitama Super Arena.
 A year later on July 4, 2012, at the concert in Nippon Budokan the group was disbanded.

-On November 10, 2024 the band with new line-up resumed activity as Gackt Yellow Fried Chickenz for a limited five year revival.
+On November 10, 2024 the band resumed activity with a new line-up as Gackt Yellow Fried Chickenz for a limited five year revival.
 With Gackt on vocals, it features on guitars Yohio, MiA and Hiroto, on bass guitar Daichi, and on drums Hidehiro.
-They performed on Kishidan Expo at Makuhari Messe, and announced Christmas concerts on December 24-25 at the Zepp Haneda.
+They performed on Kishidan Expo at Makuhari Messe, and announced Christmas concerts on December 24–25 at the Zepp Haneda.
 Gackt mentioned plans to tour in Asia, Europe and South America.
 In October 2025, a Gackt Yellow Fried Chickenz world tour was announced, starting in January 2026, and including for now dates in Japan, China, Mexico, Brazil and Chile.
+The concerts in Latin America were a commercial and critical success, with a sold-out Teatro Caupolicán.